zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 If "-" is specified as file the data is read from stdin.
-A file ending with ".txt" is considered to be in TI-Text format all other filenames are considered to be in IntelHex format.
+A file ending with ".txt" is considered to be in TI-Text format all other filenames are considered to be in Intel HEX format.

 General options:
   -h, --help            Show this help screen.
-  -l, --lpt=name        Specify an other parallel port.
-                        (defaults to LPT1 (/dev/parport0 on unix))
   -D, --debug           Increase level of debug messages.
 This won't be
                         very useful for the average user.
-  -I, --intelhex        Force fileformat to IntelHex -T, --titext          Force fileformat to be TI-Text -R, --ramsize         Specify the amount of RAM to be used to program
+  -I, --intelhex        Force input file format to Intel HEX.
+  -T, --titext          Force input file format to be TI-Text.
+  -R, --ramsize         Specify the amount of RAM to be used to program
-                        flash (default 256).
+                        flash (default, if --ramsize is not given is autodetect).

+Connection:
+  -l, --lpt=name        Specify an other (parallel) port.
+                        (defaults to "LPT1" ("/dev/parport0" on Linux))

+Note: On Windows, use "TIUSB" or "COM5" etc if using MSP430.dll from TI.
+      If a MSP430.dll is found it is prefered, otherwise MSP430mspgcc.dll is used.

 Funclets:
   -f, --funclet         The given file is a funclet (a small program to